The signatures of the new particles $h_2$ and $Z_{\mu\tau}$ at e-p colliders in the $U(1)_{L_\mu-L_\tau}$ model: 6 . Conclusions

 \section{\uppercase\expandafter{\romannumeral6}.
 Conclusions}

 The ${U(1)}_{L^{}_{\mu}-L^{}_{\tau}}$ model, which can explain the muon $(g-2)$ anomaly, small neutrino masses and provide a candidate of DM, is phenomenologically rich and predictive.
 In this model, the additional scalar $h_{2}$ and gauge boson $Z_{\mu\tau}$ are obtained after spontaneous breaking of $L^{}_{\mu}-L^{}_{\tau}$ symmetry.
 New scalar $h_{2}$ mixing with the SM-like Higgs boson is helpful to improve the precision of Higgs boson measurements.
 Furthermore, the gauge boson $Z^{}_{\mu\tau}$ possessing a mass around the MeV scale can explain the deficit of cosmic neutrino flux and resolve the problem of muon $(g-2)$ anomaly and relic abundance of DM simultaneously.
 So, studying these two new particles is of great significance for exploring this kind of new physics models.
 In this paper, we have studied the possibility of searching for the new particles $h_{2}$ and $Z^{}_{\mu\tau}$ at e-p colliders.
 Since $Z^{}_{\mu\tau}$ can not couple with the SM quarks and the first generation leptons, it is very difficult to be produced directly at colliders.
 So we consider its productions via decays of $h^{}_{1}$ and $h^{}_{2}$.
 Although the CC production of $h^{}_{1}$ and $h^{}_{2}$ have larger cross sections, their final states will generate mono-jet plus missing energy, which accidentally coincides with the DIS backgrounds.
 Therefore we focus on NC production channels $e^{-}p\to{e^{-}jh_{1}(\to{Z^{}_{\mu\tau}Z^{}_{\mu\tau}})\to}~e^{-}j+\cancel{E}^{}_{T}$ and $e^{-}p\to{e^{-}jh_{2}(\to{Z^{}_{\mu\tau}Z^{}_{\mu\tau}})\to}~e^{-}j+\cancel{E}^{}_{T}$, which provide good kinematic handles to distinguish the signals from the SM backgrounds.
+In addition to this, we also study the CC production of $h_{2}$ and further consider its non-invisible decays(e.g. $Z$ gauge boson) as complementary.